oracle/node-oracledb/doc/src/api_manual/errors.rst

     When :ref:`batchErrors <executemanyoptbatcherrors>` mode in
-    :meth:`connection.executeMany()` returns an array of Error objects in the callback result parameter, each ``offset`` property is a 0-based index corresponding to the ``executeMany()`` :ref:`binds
+    :meth:`connection.executeMany()` returns an array of Error objects in the callback result parameter, each ``offset`` property is a zero-based index corresponding to the ``executeMany()`` :ref:`binds
     parameter <executemanybinds>` array, indicating which record could not be processed.
 See :ref:`Handling Data Errors <handlingbatcherrors>`.